martinpinto/pmc-js/README.md

 PMC to Count-Min is as HyperLogLog to Bloomfilter

+This is the first implementation ever of the Probabilistic Multiplicity Counting Sketch in node.js.

 Package pmc provides a Probabilistic Multiplicity Counting Sketch, a novel data structure that is capable of accounting traffic per flow probabilistically, that can be used as an alternative to Count-min sketch.
 The stream processing algorithm — Probabilistic Multiplicity Counting (PMC) — uses probabilistic counting techniques to determine the approximate multiplicity of each element in large streams.
 It is particularly well suited for traffic measurements on high-speed communication links and likewise applicable for many other purposes.